Lyapunov Neural ODE State-Feedback Control Policies: Preliminaries

 \subsection{Lyapunov Stability}

-This work aims to enforce the stability in learning \eqref{NODE}.
-Lyapunov theory generalizes the notion of stability of dynamical systems by reasoning about the convergence of a system to states that minimize a potential function \cite{Lyapunov1961}.
+Inspired by NODEs, this work presents an approach for learning an exponentially stabilizing state-feedback neural control policy in \eqref{eq:ocp}.
+Lyapunov theory generalizes the notion of stability of dynamical systems by reasoning about the convergence of a system to states that minimize a potential function \citep{Lyapunov1961}.
 Potential functions are a special case of dynamic projection.